We may get commissions for purchases made through links in this post.

-The Ocicat is a domestic cat that has been bred especially to look like a wild cat.
-It is named after the beautiful spotted Ocelot, but is bred from pure pedigreed lines – it has no wild blood in its background.
+A domestic cat that has been bred especially to look like a wild cat, the Ocicat is named after the beautiful spotted Ocelot, but is bred from pure pedigreed lines.
+It has no wild blood in its background.
 The Ocicat has the friendly, affectionate temperament of your perfect pedigreed cat whilst having the graceful, athletic body, gaze and appearance of the wild cat.
 The Ocicat is known as “The Leopard Look-Alike Pedigreed Cat” or “The Lap Leopard”.

 The Ocicat – Breed History

-The Ocicat was accepted for registration by the CFA in 1966 then after more than 20 years of devoted breeding, gained provisional status – it was advanced to championship status in 1987.
+The Ocicat was accepted for registration by the CFA in 1966 then after more than 20 years of devoted breeding, gained provisional status, it was advanced to championship status in 1987.
 The Ocicat is so-named because of its likeness to the wild Ocelot.
-The Ocicat is very popular in the USA, Europe and England and more recently, is gaining strong support in the Southern Hemisphere as well.
+Quite popular in the USA, Europe and England more recently, the Ocicat is gaining strong support in the Southern Hemisphere as well.

 The Ocicat – Breed Description

-Written by Nola Kim of Oz Catz – Specialist Registered Breeder of Ocicats
+Nola Kim of Oz Catz is a Specialist Registered Breeder of Ocicats.

 Comments?
 Leave them using the comment section below.
 Questions?
 Please use the cat forums for those!